OpenSIPS/opensips-cli/docs/INSTALLATION.md

 * assign a password to the new PostgreSQL user (default: "opensipspw")
 * create a new role (default: "opensips")
 * associated correct privileges to this role:
-  (default: "NOCRETEDB", "NOCREATEROLE", "LOGIN", "REPLICATION")
+  (default: "NOCREATEDB", "NOCREATEROLE", "LOGIN", "REPLICATION")
 * associate new role with new PostgreSQL user

-Once completed, `opensip` and `opensip-cli` will connect to the database using the general `database_url`.
+Once completed, `opensips` and `opensips-cli` will connect to the database using the general `database_url`.

 starting opensips-cli in interactive mode will allow to auto-complete available methods: